cgwire/zou/docs/development.md

 ## Init data

-Create a database in postgres named `zou` with user `postgres` and password `mysecretpassword`.
+Create a database in postgres named `zoudb` with user `postgres` and password `mysecretpassword`.
 Then init db:

 ```bash